 Engine size also matters.
 A smaller 250-cc to 300-cc engine can be a great place to start.
 These bikes are convenient for commuters and easier—and thus safer—to handle.
 If you’re looking to rack up a lot of highway miles, however, you may want to consider a bike with an engine in the 500-cc to 750-cc range that allows you to safely keep up with highway traffic.

 Antilock brakes are available on many motorcycle models and are proven to save lives.
-The reports that the fatality rate for motorcycles that are equipped with optional antilock brakes is 31 percent lower than for the same motorcycle models that aren’t equipped with the option.
+The Insurance Institute of Highway Safety reports that the fatality rate for motorcycles that are equipped with optional antilock brakes is 31 percent lower than for the same motorcycle models that aren’t equipped with the option.
 The Institute explains that braking a motorcycle is more complex than braking a car.
 On a motorcycle, braking too hard can cause your bike’s wheels to lock up and send you into to skid.
 Braking inadequately is likewise obviously dangerous.

 An antilock braking system allows you to apply full pressure to the brakes without risking a lockup.
 This safety mechanism automatically decreases pressure when a lockup is imminent and reapplies the pressure when traction is restored and it’s safe to do so.